 If an individual is a collaborator on a parent folder, the access level is the same for all its subfolders.
 Changing permissions on the subfolder will result in an error being thrown.
 The collaboration is only changeable at the item which it was created.
 The system displays a message stating this information when changing someone's access level in a subfolder instead of in the parent folder.

 You can, however, give a collaborator a higher access level at a subfolder.
 To do this, first invite the collaborator to the subfolder, then invite the collaborator to the parent folder.
-For example, you could invite Kosh to the Marketing folder as an Co-Owner, then invite Kosh to the Box Reports folder as a Viewer.
+For example, you could invite Kosh to the Marketing subfolder as an Co-Owner, then invite Kosh to the Box Reports parent folder as a Viewer.

 If you’d like to send a document to someone who is not a collaborator in the folder, use a shared link.
 The recipient of the shared link can preview or download the document.